ert78gb/google-pubsub-emulator/readme.md

 The wrapper sets PUBSUB_EMULATOR_HOST and GCLOUD_PROJECT environment variables.

+From 2.0.0 @google-cloud/pubsub moved to the peer dependencies.

 #Prerequisites
 To use the emulator you need to install [Google Cloud SDK](https://cloud.google.com/sdk/downloads)